Best Auto Loan Rates in March 2025

 Generally, the best place to finance a car is with the lender that offers you the lowest rates.
 The only way to truly know if a lender is giving you the most competitive rate is to shop around.

-Many people opt for a longer loan term because they typically come with a lower monthly payment.
+Many people choose a longer loan term because they typically come with a lower monthly payment.
 That’s because you have more time to spread your balance across.

 However, the longer your loan term, the more overall interest you’ll pay.
-Also, loans with longer repayment terms generally have higher rates than shorter ones.
-The longer you have an outstanding balance, the higher the risk is for the lender (you’ll have more time to fall behind).
+Loans with longer repayment terms also generally have higher rates than shorter ones.
+Further, the longer you have an outstanding balance, the higher the risk is for the lender (you’ll have more time to fall behind).